 We sometimes need your consent to use your personal information.
-If we use your sensitive personal information (or Special Categories of Personal Data per GDPR), such as medical or biometric data, we will ask for your explicit consent.
-We will ensure that you are informed when making your decision, and that you are aware that you can remove your consent at any time by contacting us.
+If we use your sensitive personal information (or Special Categories of Personal Data as it is known in GDPR), such as medical or biometric data, we will ask for your explicit consent.
+We will ensure that you are informed when making your decision and that you are aware that you can remove your consent at any time by contacting us.